-Christian Aid works with six long term partners throughout Iraq, which means we can respond as, when and where necessary.
+Christian Aid works with long term partners throughout Iraq, which means we can respond as, when and where necessary.

 Asuda in northern Iraq